 Triage phone calls from patients, notify providers about patient issues, i.e. sick, appointment changes, etc.

-Communicate with referring providers regarding any issue that may require referral changes, etc. Communicate with referring providers regarding any changes in patient status.
+Communicate with referring providers regarding any issue that may require referral changes, etc

-Communicate with the Clinic Supervisor, Ambulatory Services Manager, other infusion nurses and infusion center staff regarding scheduling and patient needs.
+Communicate with the Clinic Supervisor, Ambulatory Services Manager, other nurses and staff regarding scheduling and patient needs